satishdevops777/Devops/K8S.md

 kubectl apply -f pod.yaml
 ```

-## 4. ReplicaSets
+## 2. ReplicaSets

-A ReplicaSet ensures that a specified number of pod replicas are running at all times.
+- A ReplicaSet ensures that a specified number of pod replicas are running at all times.
 It is often used in conjunction with Deployments.
+- If one Pod crashes → ReplicaSet automatically creates a new one.

 Example: ReplicaSet YAML
 ```